mbest1813/documentation/v2/clickstream/destinations/amazon-redshift.md

 ### Whitelist Astronomer's IP.
-Make sure that you whitelist 52.20.96.13 as an incoming IP Address so we can write to your Redshift instance without you exposing the database to everyone.
+Make sure that you whitelist 52.20.96.13 and 35.236.193.215 as an incoming IP Addresses so we can write to your Redshift instance without you exposing the database to everyone.

 ---